Max Elder

 Max Elder is a strategist and entrepreneur with over a decade of experience advancing food system innovations across both the public and private sectors.

-Before joining FSI, Max founded and served as CEO of Nowadays, a venture-backed food technology company building scalable manufacturing platforms for whole-cut plant-based meats.
-At Nowadays, he raised more than $10 million in venture capital, patented novel extrusion technology, and launched a national brand with a retail debut at Whole Foods Market.
+Before joining FSI, Max founded and served as CEO of Nowadays, a venture-backed food technology company building manufacturing platforms for whole-cut plant-based meats.
+At Nowadays, Max raised more than $10 million in venture capital, patented novel extrusion technology, and launched a national brand with a retail debut at Whole Foods Market.

 Earlier in his career, Max was a Research Director at the Institute for the Future, the world’s leading futures-thinking organization, where he co-led the Food Futures Lab and advised global institutions on long-term transformations in agrifood systems.